noahahooja/Flask-Website-Project/README.md

 Week 9 11/2:
 What we did this week:

+11/5: We went to breakout rooms right away to work on our project and prepare for our video due tomorrow

 11/4:
 Mr. M talked about our final project and the live running link we will need to have by the 18th.
 Then we went to breakouts to work on our code